History of the International Transpersonal Association

 The ITA conferences have brought together luminaries from many fields and thousands of interested people from dozens of countries around the world.
 ITA has helped birth a global transpersonal community pointing towards a future where science and spirituality offer a shared vision returning humanity to a meaningful place in the cosmos.

-The first International Transpersonal Conference was held in Bifrost, Iceland in 1972, organized by Geir and Ingrid Vilhjamsson.
-Among the attendees were Joseph Campbell and Jean Campbell-Erdman, Huston Smith, Walter Houston Clark, Stan Grof, Joan Halifax, Paul Grof, Eva Grof, William Richards, Ilse Richards, and Icelandic mythologist Einar Palsson.
+The first International Transpersonal Conference took place in 1972 in Bifrost, Iceland.
+It was organized by Geir Vihjamsson, a psychologist from Reykjavik, and Ingrid Vilhjamsson.
+A group of 58 participants represented psychologists, psychiatrists, theologists, comparative religionists, orentologists, mythologists, physiologists, physicists, chemists, music therapists, choreographers and dancers.
+Among the attendees were Joseph Campbell and Jean Campbell-Erdman, Huston Smith, Walter Houston Clark, Stan Grof, Joan Halifax, Paul Grof, Eva Grof, William Richards, Ilse Richards, Martha Crampton, Lawrence LeShan, Edgar Jackson, Roan Reid, Nicholas Herbert, Buryl Payne, Jean-George Henrotte, Lester Fehmi, and Icelandic mythologist Einar Palsson.

 The Second International Transpersonal Conference was again held in Bifrost in 1973; it was again organized by Geir and Ingrid Vilhjamsson.
 This was the only International Transpersonal Association Conference which Stan Grof was not able to attend.

-The Third International Transpersonal Conference was held in 1976, in a school in Inari, Finland, on the border to the Soviet Union.
-Among its participants were Mexican psychedelic psychotherapist Salvador Roquet (center in photo to left, with Mexican curandera Maria Sabina and psychologist Stanley Krippner) and Prince Peter of Denmark, son of psychoanalyst and Greek Princess Marie Bonaparte, a close associate of Freud.
-Prince Peter, who had lived for 20 years in Tibet researching Tibetan culture, presented a fascinating movie about the four Tibetan paths of Buddhism.
-Christina Grof for the first time participated and would later become instrumental in organizing the international conferences.
+The Third International Transpersonal Conference was held in a school in Inari, Finland Lappland in 1976, on the Soviet border.
+The lectures were held in the gymnasium of the school building that hosted the event; it was vacation time and the classrooms were transformed into residential units.
+Among its participants were Mexican psychedelic psychiatric Salvador Roquet (center in photo to left, with Mexican curandera Maria Sabina and psychologist Stanley Krippner) and Prince Peter of Denmark (son of the psychoanalyst Greek Princess Marie Bonaparte).
+Christina Grof participated for the first time.
+Prince Peter, who had lived for 20 years in Tibet presented a fascinating movie about the four Tibetan oracles or kutens, important figures in Tibetan religion, politics, prophecy, and healing

-The Fourth International Transpersonal Conference was held in Belo Horizonte, Brazil, in 1977; it was organized by Pierre Weil and Leo Matos.
-During the final meeting of this conference, it was noted that the international conferences had become quite popular and well attended.
+The Fourth International Transpersonal Conference was held in Belo Horizonte, Brazil, in 1977; it was organized by Pierre Weil and Leo Matos, born in Brazil and living in Denmark.
+The meeting introduced participants to the extraordinary spiritual life in Brazil, including the spiritist movement and the syncretistic rituals of Umbanda.
+During the final meeting of this conference, it was noted that these conferences had become very popular and well attended and several participants suggested that the tradition of the international transpersonal meetings should be formalized.
 It was suggested that the tradition should be formalized under an international association.
-In the plenary meeting participants elected Stan Grof president of this new organization.

 The ITA Conferences